renero/causal-graph/docs/quickstart.rst

 which is the causal graph that is inferred by the method without taking into account the true DAG.

-Regarding the output of the ``causalgraph`` command, the following information is
+Regarding the output of the ``causalexplain`` command, the following information is
 provided:

 - The plausible causal graph, which is the causal graph that is inferred by